parsimony/parsimony/README.md

 Learn Parsimony in 10 videos : [http://en.parsimony.mobi/learn-parsimony-in-10-videos](http://en.parsimony.mobi/learn-parsimony-in-10-videos)

+##License

+Parsimony is distributed under Open Software License 3.0.
+The permitted uses are enacted in the Open Software License 3.0.
+For further informations, see [http://parsimony.mobi/download](http://parsimony.mobi/download).

 ## Administration

 To access the administration of Parsimony, go to your sitename + /connect (e.g. http://yoursite.tld/connect)